-3.3 List the last ten calls, in chronological order with the most recent call first, at port facilities at which the ship conducted ship/port interface5 together with the security level at which the ship operated (SOLAS regulation XI-2/9.2.1.3):

-Date No. From 6 To 6 Port, Country, Port Facility and UNLOCODE 3

-- 3.3.1 Did the ship, during the period specified 3.3, take any special or additional security measures, beyond those specified in the approved ship security plan?
-Yes No - 3.3.2 If the answer to 3.3.1 is YES, for each of such occasions please indicate the special or additional security measures which were taken by the ship (SOLAS regulation XI-2/9.2.1.4):

-Date ٦ No. From 6 To 6 Port, Country, Port Facility and UNLOCODE 3 Special or additional security measures

-3.4 List the ship-to-ship activities7, in chronological order with the most recent ship-to-ship activity first, which have been carried out during the period specified in 3.3:

-Not applicable

-Date No. From 6 To 6 Location or Latitude and Longitude Ship-to-ship activity

-- 3.4.1 Have the ship security procedures, specified in the approved ship security plan, been maintained during each of the ship-to-ship activities specified in 3.4 (SOLAS regulation XI-2/9.2.1.5)? \Box Yes \Box No - 3.4.2 If the answer to 3.4.1 is NO, identify the ship-to-ship activities for which the ship security procedures were not maintained and indicate, for each, the security measures which were applied in lieu:

-Date No. From 6 To 6 Security measures applied Ship-to-ship activity

-- 3.5 Provide a general description of cargo aboard the ship (SOLAS regulation XI-2/9.2.1.6 and paragraph B/4.39.5 of the ISPS Code): - 3.5.1 Is the ship carrying any dangerous substances8 as cargo? \Box Yes \Box No - 3.5.2 If the answer to 3.5.1 is YES, provide details or attach a copy of the Dangerous Goods Manifest (IMO FAL Form 7)
+ship conducted ship/port interface 5 together with rated (SOLAS regulation XI-2/9.2.1.3): the security level Date No. From 6 To 6 Port, Country, Port Facility and UNLOCODE 3 Security level 3.3.1 Did the ship, during the period specified 3.3, take any special or additional security measures, beyond those specified in the approved ship security plan?
+Yes No 3.3.2 If the answ additional regulation security is YES, for each of such occasions please indice measures which were taken by the 4): eate the special or ship (SOLAS Date No. From 6 To^6 Port, Country, Port Facility and UNLOCODE 3 Special or additional security measures 3.4 No. activity firs Not app t, which ha activities 7 , in chronological order with the most rave been carried out during the period specified in Location or Latitude and Longitude Ship-to 3.4.1 Have the ship security procedures, specified in the approved ship security plan, been maintained during each of the ship-to-ship activities specified in 3.4 (SOLAS regulation XI-2/9.2.1.5)? \square Yes \square No 3.4.2 If the answer to 3.4.1 is NO, identify the ship-to-ship activities for which the ship secur procedures were not maintained and indicate, for each, the security measures which we applied in lieu: No. ate To 6 Security measures applied Ship-to -ship activity 3.5 Provide a general description of cargo aboard the ship (SOLAS regulation XI-2/9.2.1.6 and paragraph B/4.39.5 of the ISPS Code): 3.5.1 Is the ship carrying any dangerous substances 8 as cargo?
+Yes No 3.5.2 If the answer to 3.5.1 is YES, provide details or attach a copy of the Dangerous Goods Manifest (IMO FAL Form 7)

+List the last ten calls, in chronological order with the most recent call first, at port

+MSC.1/Circ.1305 ANNEX Page 6
-- 3.6 A copy of the ship's Crew List (IMO FAL Form 5) is attached (SOLAS regulation XI-2/9.2.1.6 and paragraph B/4.39.4 of the ISPS Code) - 3.7 A copy of the ship's Passenger List (IMO FAL Form 6) is attached (SOLAS regulation XI-2/9.2.1.6 and paragraph B/4.39.6 of the ISPS Code)

-4 Other security-related information

-- 4.1 Is there any security-related matter you wish to report? \Box Yes \Box No - 4.1.1 If the answer to 4.1 is YES, provide details9

-5 Agent of the ship at the intended port of arrival

-- 5.1 Name and contact details (telephone number) of the agent of the ship at the intended port of arrival:

-- 6 Identification of the person providing the information
+3.6 A copy of the ship's Crew List (IMO FAL Form 5) is attached (SOLAS regulation XI-2/9.2.1.6 and paragraph B/4.39.4 of the ISPS Code) 3.7 A copy of the ship's Passenger List (IMO FAL Form 6) is attached (SOLAS regulation XI-2/9.2.1.6 and paragraph B/4.39.6 of the ISPS Code) 4 Other security-related information 4.1 Is there any security-related matter you wish to report?
+Yes No 4.1.1 If the answer to 4.1 is YES, provide details 9 5 Agent of the ship at the intended port of arrival 5.1 Name and contact details (telephone number) of the agent of the ship at the intended port of arrival: 6 Identification of the person providing the information 6.1 Name: 6.2 Title or position 10 : 6.3 Signature: This re eport is dated at <enter place=""> on <enter and="" date="" time="">.</enter></enter>

-- 6.1 Name:

-- 6.2 Title or position10:

-- 6.3 Signature:

-This report is dated at <enter place> on <enter time and date>.